scala/scala3/docs/docs/reference/other-new-features/open-classes.md

 // File Writer.scala
 package p

-open class Writer[T] with
+open class Writer[T] {

   /** Sends to stdout, can be overridden */ def send(x: T) = println(x)

   /** Send all arguments using `send` */ def sendAll(xs: T*) = xs.foreach(send)
+}

 // File EncryptedWriter.scala
 package p

-class EncryptedWriter[T: Encryptable] extends Writer[T] with
+class EncryptedWriter[T: Encryptable] extends Writer[T] {
   override def send(x: T) = super.send(encrypt(x))
+}
 ```
 An open class typically comes with some documentation that describes
 the internal calling patterns between methods of the class as well as hooks that can be overridden.
 We call this the _extension contract_ of the class.
 It is different from the _external contract_ between a class and its users.

-Classes that are not open can still be extended, but only if one of two alternative conditions hold:
+Classes that are not open can still be extended, but only if at least one of two alternative conditions is met:

  - The extending class is in the same source file as the extended class.
 In this case, the extension is usually an internal implementation matter.